syckrr/cpp-121xox121game-versusAI/README.md

 # cpp-121xox121game-versusAI
+V2.01

 XOX Oyunu - Yenilmesi zor yapay zekaya karşı! # The xox game with a strong opponent!
 Can you beat this Intelligence?!
 X=1
 O=2
-You always represent X(1)
+You always represent X(1

-V2.01
-5.12.2016
+5.12.2016 - Big update V2.0
 ---------
 +Added infinite loop for infinite plays!